unity-atoms/unity-atoms/docs/tutorials/event-instancer.md

 ![orc-death-message](../assets/event-instancer/orc-death-message.png)

-Run the project and inflict damage using the `Raise` button in `HurtAllMonsters` event's Inspector.
+Run the project and inflict damage using the `Raise` button in `HurtAllMonsters` Event's Inspector.
 Eventually the monsters will run out of health one by one and they should announce their unique death messages:

 ![unique-death-messages](../assets/event-instancer/unique-death-messages.png)

 That's it!
 You've created an extensible system where every new prefab variant can easily be customized and all the Atoms included in the prefab are automatically wired to correct responses.
-Use the monster's death event listener to play a sound, play an animation, and add experience points for the player.
+Use the monster's death Event Listener to play a sound, play an animation, and add experience points for the player.
 Only your imagination is the limit!